justin-calleja/Gut-wiki/Inner-Test-Classes.md

-You can define classes inside a test script that will be treated as test scripts themselves.
+You can define test classes inside a test script that will be treated as test scripts themselves.
 This allows you to create different contexts for your tests in a single script.
 These Inner Classes have thier own `prerun_setup`, `setup`, `teardown`, and `postrun_teardown` methods that will be called.
 Only the methods defined in the class are used, the methods defined in the containing script will not be called.

-The Inner Classes must also exted `res://addons/gut/test.gd` and their constructor cannot take any parameters.
+The Inner Classes must also extend `res://addons/gut/test.gd` and their constructor cannot take any parameters.
 The Classes will be loaded and ran in the order they are defined _after_ all the tests in the containing script are run.

 The order the tests are run are not guaranteed to be in the same order they are defined.
-Also the line number for the tests will be reported as -1 when they fail or are pending.
+Also the line number for the tests will cannot currently be reported when they fail or are pending.

 # Example

 ```